 It is strongly advised that visitors do not carry metal objects in their bags, ruck-sacks, briefcases etc. as these objects will trigger the alarm as they pass through the metal-detector resulting in delays in accessing the building.
 Unruly behavior will be reported to the police and visits may be cancelled at short notice.
 Please also note that the dress code at the UN requires that visitors to the buildings do not wear shorts.
+We encourage students to follow a smart casual dress code during the week.

-How to find our meeting room in the Palais des Nations
+How to find our meeting room in the Palais des Nations?

-The training will take place in the Conference Room of the ground floor, at Villa La Bocage, where the WFUNA's Office is.
+The training will take place in the Conference Room of the ground floor, at Villa La Bocage, where the WFUNA's Office is located.